 In my month spent in Bolivia I had some of my most stressful but also some of my most memorable and rewarding travel experiences.
 So if you have the time, I would suggest checking it out.

-Aranjuez – La Paz
+- Rock Climbing at Aranjuez, La Paz Bolivia